-Please contact Assistant Director, Jenny Irish, with questions regarding the MFA Program
+Please contact Program Manager, Justin Petropoulos, with questions regarding the MFA Program

 Ross Blakley Hall, 152

-Ball is the author of "Wreck Me" and "Annus Mirabilis," both from Barrow Street Press.
+Ball is the author of three collections of poems: "Hold Sway," "Wreck Me" and "Annus Mirabilis," all from Barrow Street Press.
 She's an associate director of Four Way Books.

 Bell is the author of the novels "Scrapper" and "In the House upon the Dirt Between the Lake and the Woods," the collection "A Tree or a Person or a Wall," and several other books.